edufgf/BallMaze/README.md

 Ball Maze
 ========

 HTML5 webapp built with Construct 2.
-Another game.
+Nice game.

 Guide the ball with tour finger/mouse till the end of the maze.